Fructose-asparagine: Usage By Other Bacteria

-F-Asn is abundant in the intestinal tract of germ-free mice, but is difficult to detect in conventional mice.
+F-Asn is abundant in the intestinal tract of germ-free mice but is difficult to detect in conventional mice.
 This suggests that there are members of the microbiota that can consume F-Asn.
 It was recently discovered that several Clostridium, Citrobacter, and Klebsiella species can utilize F-Asn.
-Notably, C. difficile cannot utilize F-Asn.
-Salmonella is able to eliminate competition from these species by causing inflammation within the host intestinal tract.
-This kills other members of the microbiota that consume F-Asn and leave Salmonella the sole user of the nutrient.
+Notably, Clostridioides difficile cannot utilize F-Asn.
+Salmonella can eliminate competition from these species by causing inflammation within the host intestinal tract.
+This kills other members of the microbiota that consume F-Asn and leaves Salmonella the sole user of the nutrient.
 Bioinformatic approaches suggest that Salmonella may have acquired the fra genes by horizontal transfer from the Clostridia.